openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/communicating-between-workers.md

 The value that’s passed to the setSharedProperty() method can be almost any type of object.
 When you call the getSharedProperty() method, the object that’s returned is a copy of the object passed in to setSharedProperty() and not a reference to the same object, except in a few special cases.
 The specifics of how data is shared are explained in

-“Shared references and copied values” on page 1040
+"Shared references and copied values" on page 1040

 .